 Organobarium compounds are a growing field of knowledge: recently discovered are dialkylbariums and alkylhalobariums.[10]: 3

-Barium found in the Earth's crust is a mixture of sevenprimordial nuclides, barium-130, 132, and 134 through 138.[15]
+Barium found in the Earth's crust is a mixture of sevenprimordial nuclides, barium-130, 132, and 134 through 138.
 Barium-130 undergoes very slowradioactive decay toxenon-130 by doublebeta plus decay, with a half-life of (0.5–2.7)×1021 years (about 1011 times the age of the universe).
-Its abundance is ≈0.1% that of natural barium.[15]
-Theoretically, barium-132 can similarly undergo double beta decay to xenon-132; this decay has not been detected.[16]
-The radioactivity of these isotopes is so weak that they pose no danger to life.
+Its abundance is about 0.11% that of natural barium.
+Though barium-132 can theoretically undergo the same decay, giving xenon-132, experimental evidence has not detected this.

-Of the stable isotopes, barium-138 composes 71.7% of all barium; other isotopes have decreasing abundance with decreasingmass number.[15]
+Of the stable isotopes, barium-138 composes 71.7% of all barium; other isotopes have decreasing abundance with decreasingmass number (except for a probable inversion for thep-nuclei130Ba and132Ba).

 The production of pure oxygen in theBrin process was a large-scale application of barium peroxide in the 1880s, before it was replaced by electrolysis andfractional distillation of liquefied air in the early 1900s.
 In this process barium oxide reacts at 500–600 °C (932–1,112 °F) with air to form barium peroxide, which decomposes above 700 °C (1,292 °F) by releasing oxygen:[21][22]